MalloryWittwer/LRC-MRM_grain_segmentation_demo/README.md

 Segmentation results presented and discussed in the publication can then be reproduced by running the test file **test_LRC-MRM.py** located in the **/tests** folder.
 The output of the test is a segmented grain map resulting from the LRC-MRM pipeline visualized against the reference and complemented with the corresponding grain size distributions.

-For any question or inquiry, please contact the corresponding author.
+For any inquiry, please contact the corresponding author.